Clean claim

 From Sorso

-The clean claim rate number most practices report from their billing software overstates actual performance because vendors define the metric differently.
-We always recalculate from raw 835 transaction data on new engagements to get an accurate baseline.
+The clean claim rate most practices report from their billing software overstates actual performance because vendors define the metric differently.
+Some count any electronic acceptance as "clean."
+We recalculate from raw 835 transaction data on new engagements to set an accurate baseline before we agree on an improvement target.

 Want to see how your practice measures up?